ronaldtf/DBtoREST/README.md

 4. RapidJson (<http://rapidjson.org/>): This library is used to create JSON documents.
 However, note that, as mentioned above, in order to generate XML documents, a customized converter has been used.

+5. curl (optional) (<https://curl.haxx.se/>): This tool can be used to make a request and get the response from the REST service.

-5. Swagger-UI (optional) (<http://swagger.io/swagger-ui/>): This API provides a friendly interface to access to a REST service.
+6. Swagger-UI (optional) (<http://swagger.io/swagger-ui/>): This API provides a friendly interface to access to a REST service.

-6. http-server (optional) (<https://www.npmjs.com/package/http-server>): This application provides a generic web service (used together with swagger-ui).
+7. http-server (optional) (<https://www.npmjs.com/package/http-server>): This application provides a generic web service (used together with swagger-ui).

 ## Compilation and Execution